 Graduates of both specialized fields of Design are creative and cultured personalities with a sense of teamwork and organization, capable of using modern computer technology, while combining art and aesthetic expressions.
 Career opportunities can be found as members of design teams in small and medium enterprises, in construction and project offices, in advertising and graphic design studios and in regional industry.
-This study course is designed to allow graduates, after the completion of this three-year Bachelor's Degree Study Program, to immediately find jobs in practice.
+This study course is designed to allow graduates, after the completion of this four-year Bachelor's Degree Study Program, to immediately find jobs in practice.

 Graduates can meet the conditions for admission and continue their studies in follow-up Master's Degree Study Programs at the LSFDA, at another UWB faculty, at another university in the Czech Republic or even abroad.

 Best semester works, semester projects and Bachelor theses can be regularly exhibited in two UWB galleries in Pilsen under LSFDA manegement, and also in exhibition spaces outside the city of Pilsen.
 The students of both specializations participate in design competitions abroad and in this country.
 Students may do part of their study or take internships abroad.
 An obvious part of the study is the involvement of students, under the expert guidance of teachers, in many projects and art events, either individually or together with students from other faculties, such as the Faculty of Mechanical Enginnering.

 entrance examinations for the above specializations

 When the conditions of the admission procedure and subsequent admission to the LSFDA have been fulfilled, students who have successfully completed these courses do not have to attend the same courses again and automatically get the respective credits, subject to specified conditions set by the Higher Education Act.